 1. Check If Audio Muted / Low Volume Levels

-When using Windows 11, users may think that sound is not functioning when, in fact, it is simply muted, or the volume has been turned down.
+When using Windows 11, users may think that sound is not functioning when, in fact, it is muted or the volume has been turned down.

-If you want to make sure your audio settings are set up properly, you may do so by simply unmuting or raising the volume.
+If you want to ensure your audio settings are set up properly, you can do so by unmuting or raising the volume.
 Learn the steps here.

 1. Press the Windows + A keys to open Action Center.